 The Aquatic Management Program also includes an effort directed at pesticide enforcement.
 Aquatic pesticide enforcement specialists supervise herbicide treatments and investigate reports of the misuse of pesticides in lakes or the unlawful destruction of aquatic vegetation.

 The application for aquatic plant management permit is in a PDF form below.
 Please use the most-recent version of Acrobat Reader (http://get.adobe.com/reader) to complete the form.
 Once completed, print the file and mail the completed form, and payment, to the appropriate regional office; explained in the instructions.
 The form may also be printed and completed long hand if you wish.
 However, completing the form electronically is preferred.
 If the form is not working, follow the Acrobat Reader link (http://get.adobe.com/reader) and re-install the most-current version.
 If something is amiss on your computer, re-installing the free Adobe program usually corrects the problem.

 - Permit to Control Aquatic Plants, Algae, Swimmer's Itch, and Leeches

 - Commercial Aquatic Pesticide Applicators

-- Commercial Mechanical Control Companies - This document has been updated as of May 7, 2014.
+- Commercial Mechanical Control Companies - This document is updated annually.
 Don't see the new version?
 Right click on the link and "Save link as" to download onto your computer.
 Once downloaded, open the PDF to see the updated version.